 An Addendum to the 1991 Lodestar at Mammoth Environmental Impact Report (1991 EIR) was prepared pursuant to the California environmental Quality Act (CEQA) to analyze the proposed project together with the project previously analyzed in the 1991 EIR.
 The Addendum considered the potential environmental impacts of the proposed project based on the current site conditions and previously prepared environmental documentation and technical studies and concluded that no new significant impacts or substantial increase in the severity of previously identified significant impacts would occur as a result of this project.
+The 1991 EIR analyzed the subject site at a much higher development intensity than what is being proposed by the current project, which resulted in potential impacts at a higher severity than what would occur as a result of this project.
 Therefore, a subsequent EIR was not required to address the potential environmental impacts of the current project since they were found to have been adequately analyzed in the 1991 EIR.
 Additional analysis is provided in Key Issue 6, below.